Let’s talk about some prayer journal ideas! Here are some of the things we’ll discuss:

 There are tons of other fun accessories you can use to decorate, color, and journal in your prayer binder.

-Also, before assembling your prayer binder, you want to consider the different components you want to be included in your prayer strategy.
+Also, before assembling your prayer journal, you want to consider the different components you want to be included.

 Before you assemble your prayer binder, think through the specific areas that you want to be praying for on a long-term and short-term basis.
 Here are some ideas: